-These lines provide setting for exporting files.
-For more details see Section 9.5.3 [Export options], page 41.
+These lines provide settings for exporting files.
+For more details see Section 10.5.3 [Export options], page 50.

-10.4 The very busy C-c C-c key
+12.4 The very busy C-c C-c key

 The key C-c C-c has many purposes in org-mode, which are all mentioned scattered throughout this manual.
-One specific function of this key is to add tags to a headline (see Chapter 7 [Tags], page 29).
-In many other circumstances it means something like Hey Org-mode, look here and update according to what you see here.
-Here is a summary what this means in different contexts.
+One specific function of this key is to add tags to a headline (see Chapter 7 [Tags], page 34).
+In many other circumstances it means something like Hey Org-mode, $look\ here\ and\ update\ according\ to\ what\ you\ see\ here$.
+Here is a summary of what this means in different contexts.

-- If the cursor is in one of the special #+KEYWORD lines, this triggers scanning the buffer for these lines and updating the information. - If the cursor is inside a table, realign the table.
-This command works even if the automatic table editor has been turned off. - If the cursor is on a #+TBLFM line, re-apply the formulas to the entire table. - If the cursor is inside a table created by the 'table.el' package, activate that table. - If the current buffer is a remember buffer, close note and file it. with a prefix argument, file it without further interaction to the default location.

-- If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is on a numbered item in a plain list, renumber the ordered list.
+- If there are highlights in the buffer from the creation of a sparse tree, or from clock display, remove these highlights. - If the cursor is in one of the special #+KEYWORD lines, this triggers scanning the buffer for these lines and updating the information. - If the cursor is inside a table, realign the table.
+This command works even if the automatic table editor has been turned off. - If the cursor is on a #+TBLFM line, re-apply the formulas to the entire table. - If the cursor is inside a table created by the 'table.el' package, activate that table. - If the current buffer is a remember buffer, close the note and file it.
+With a prefix argument, file it, without further interaction, to the default location. - If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is in a plain list item with a checkbox, toggle the status of the checkbox. - If the cursor is on a numbered item in a plain list, renumber the ordered list.

-10.5 A cleaner outline view
+12.5 A cleaner outline view

 Some people find it noisy and distracting that the Org-mode headlines are starting with a potentially large number of stars.
-For example the tree from Section 2.2 [Headlines], page 3:
+For example the tree from Section 2.2 [Headlines], page 4:

+'''

-''' Top level headline
+Top level headline

+'''